Appalachian Trail #2 (PA 16 to Caledonia State Park)

 Highlights:

 This is another short section of the Appalachian Trail in Pennsylvania that heads northbound from PA 16 to Caledonia State Park at US 30.
 The A.T. passes a number of shelters in this area including the Antietam, Tumbling Run, and Rocky Mountain Shelters.
 At US 30, the Trail passes through Caledonia State Park which has a picnic area, restrooms, a public telephone, campsites, a shower, a snack area, and a pool.
 Pennsylvania summers are very hot and humid, and the pool was a welcome site during our thru-hike.
 The Thaddeus Stevens blacksmith shop is also located in the park and it has a small museum.
 Thaddeus Stevens was an abolitionist and owned the shop during the Civil War.
-The area was destroyed by Confederate troops en route to the Battle of Gettysburg in 1863.
+The area was destroyed by Confederate troops on their way to the Battle of Gettysburg in 1863.

 Speak Your Mind